 Bali 80571, Indonesia

 The dual-level infinity pools at Hanging Gardens aren’t exceptionally large.
 However, designed in a manner to resemble multi-level rice paddy fields, the pools were once named the World’s Best Swimming Pool by Conde Nast Traveler.
 This five-star property also has private infinity pools in each of its 44 villas to add to the unique experience.
-Nestled deep in the rain forests of Bali, Hanging Gardens also features an award-winning spa and the acclaimed Three Elements Restaurant, winner of the 2019 World Luxury Restaurant Awards.
+Nestled deep in the rain forests of Bali, Hanging Gardens also has an award-winning spa and the acclaimed Three Elements Restaurant, winner of the 2019 World Luxury Restaurant Awards.
+Just one look at this five star resort and you’ll know it’s worth a stay.

 Hotel Terme Millepini